-- Contribute to subsistence costs during the placement by way of a monthly grant of 350 GBP. - Provide practical support if required, with finding accommodation, registering with a doctor and other administrative procedures. - Support GETs in their placement, assigning tasks and responsibilities that match their knowledge and competency, while supplying regular feedback from the mentor. - Ensure that the GETs are granted student status, rendering them exempt from council tax. - Organise travel between schools if applicable.
+- Contribute to subsistence costs during the placement by way of a monthly grant of 350 GBP. - Provide practical support if required, with finding accommodation, registering with a doctor and other administrative procedures. - Support GETs in their placement, assigning tasks and responsibilities that match their knowledge and competency, while supplying regular feedback from the mentor. - Ensure that the GETs are granted student status, rendering them exempt from council tax. - Organise and provide funds for travel between schools if applicable.